Ongoing disruption across the global supply chain persists into Q4 as shippers find their peak season emerging sooner than ever before.

 FedEx is likely to follow suit with similar surcharge changes for holiday peak season.

 Crowd-sourced delivery platforms such as Instacart and DoorDash are expanding their partnerships with retailers and services.
 Other logistics providers are moving into the parcel management space.
-We will likely see more moves linking freight brokerage and parcel management as a way to provide a one-stop-shop to manage freight and parcel capacity.
+We will likely see more moves linking freight brokerage and parcel management as a way to provide a one-stop-shop to find parcel shipping capacity.

 Q3 Action Advice: Parcel Transportation